 So when they wake up in the middle of the night and they start crying, it’s tough to determine whether it’s because they need to eat or because they just want to see mom back in the room.

 I’m not trying to tell you that you shouldn’t respond to your baby’s crying.
 You know your baby better than anyone and I imagine you can tell when something needs to be addressed based on the decibel level, intensity, pitch, and duration.
-But having said that, if your baby is waking up seven or eight times a night and insisting that you come in and rock her
+But having said that, if your baby is waking up seven or eight times a night and insisting that you come in and rock her back to sleep, that can have a serious impact on everybody’s sleep, including hers.

 First things first, here are a few things to consider when you’re trying to determine this oh-so-prevalent parental riddle.